ALL

 Downhill skiing and snowboarding

 Downhill skiing and snowboarding are great ways to enjoy being outside in the winter.
 As with most winter sports, there's a risk of getting hurt when you ski or snowboard.
-Injuries happen most often because of:
+Ski and snowboard injuries happen most often because of:

 • going too fast and losing control